Remake1/Space-Polygons-game/README.md

 ## Note

 There is no cmake support.
-CMakeList.txt is just for ide's on Windows
+CMakeList.txt is just for old version of JetBrains IDE.